dmorse/pscfpp/README.md

 ## Compiling

-The PSCF source code is written using C++ as the primary language, with CUDA used in pscf_rpg for GPU acceleration.
+The PSCF source code is written using C++ as the primary language, with CUDA C++ used in pscf_rpg for GPU acceleration.
 PSCF is only provided in source code format, and so must be compiled by the user.

 The build system used to compile and install PSCF uses the unix "make" utility, which is available in any unix-like command-line environment.
+To compile and run this or other unix software on Mac OS X, the user must first install the Mac OS X unix command line tools, which creates such a unix-like environment.
 The build system also uses some Python modules that are provided within the package, and so requires access to a Python 3 interpreter.
-To compile and run this or other unix software on Mac OS X, the user must first install the Mac OS X unix command line tools.

 Complete instructions for compiling PSCF are provided in section 2 of the [web manual](<https://dmorse.github.io/pscfpp-man>).
 A brief summary is given below of instructions for steps that must be taken after cloning the pscfpp git repository and installing all of the required dependencies